 Editor's Note: The complete list of attributes is FFS.

 2. Upon reception of the HTTP POST request from the NF service consumer, the PCF shall perform MBS perform MBS policy authorization based on the information received from the NF service consumer and operator policies that are pre-configured at the PCF.
 If MBS policy authorization is successful, the PCF shall create a new "Individual MBS Policy" resource, addressed by a URI as defined in clause 6.1.3.2 and containing a PCF created resource identifier.
-The PCF shall then respond to the NF service consumer with an HTTP 201 Created response, including a Location header field containing the URI of the created resource and the MbsPolicyData data structure in the response body.
+The PCF shall then respond to the NF service consumer with an HTTP 201 Created response, including a Location header field containing the URI of the created resource and the MbsPolicyDecision data structure in the response body.

 Editor's Note: The detailed content of the MbsPolicyData data structure is FFS.